Galway Girl (Ed Sheeran song): Music video

 The video for "Galway Girl" features Irish actress Saoirse Ronan.
-Sheeran was impressed by Ronan's performance in the video, commenting, "She, off-screen, is normal and just like a cool person and as soon as the camera goes on her she just turns...It was a really phenomenal thing to watch.
+Sheeran was impressed by Ronan's performance in the video, commenting, "She, off-screen, is normal and just like a cool person and as soon as the camera goes on her she just turns...
+It was a really phenomenal thing to watch.
 I've never really seen a young actor or actress that good.
 She's really talented."
 The video also features cameos by several local celebrities, including Irish comedian and presenter Tommy Tiernan, host of The Tommy Tiernan Show.

 Sheeran's new tattoo filmed in the video is misspelled "Galway Grill", which Sheeran said was the result of a prank by Ronan.

 Live performances

 On 6 July 2017, Sheeran performed the song along with other songs from ÷, live at Rockefeller Center in New York City for the Today show.
 About 12,000 fans attended the performance, with some lining up before sunrise to secure their place in line.

 On 8 December 2017, Sheeran performed "Galway Girl" live at the Z100 Jingle Ball at Madison Square Garden in New York City.

 On 10 December 2017, Sheeran performed the song live at the Jingle Bell Ball at London's O2 arena, hosted by Capital FM.

 Sheeran, accompanied by Beoga, performed "Galway Girl" at the 2018 Billboard Music Awards on 20 May 2018.
-Although he was on world tour in support of his album ÷ at the time, his performance at Phoenix Park in Dublin, Ireland was broadcast at the award ceremony in Las Vegas.
+Although he was on world tour in support of his album ÷ at the time, his performance at Phoenix Park in Dublin was broadcast at the award ceremony in Las Vegas.